arseniigorkin/pckgchecker/README.md

 If you click on _"Information"_ button next to each module, you will see a DEMO information.
 It has a link to the module's page in the CPAN website and a version number.

 Also: if the module is active its icon in this dialogue will be colour, if delete - greyscale.

+As I said the build of the Docker includes cpanminus.
+It means, that you can easily install and uninstall any modules from the host.

+__To install the module__ use your open Terminal (which works with the container with the software now) and type: `$ sudo cpanm Module::Name`.
+That's it!

+__To uninstall the module__ just type in the Terminal (also where the container with this software is active now) and type: `$ sudo cpanm --uninstall Module::Name`.
+You will need to confirm the deletion.

+__To find just installed/uninstalled__ modules on the screen (in the webpage) just use oldschool `ctrl+f` and type there the name of the module you are looking for.

 ###NB###
 As I have never worked with any containers like Docker (or any else) and never saw them in the action, so this is my first try (dockerfile).
 I spent 2 days for understanding the idea and preparing the dockerfile that I supply in this repository.